Dyslexia is not a problem only

 Poor short term or working memory

-Poor memory for sequences, facts and information that
+Poor memory for sequences, facts and information that has not been experienced.

-Seems to "Zone out" or daydream often; gets lost easily or loses
+Seems to "Zone out" or daydream often

 Excellent memory for experiences

 Visual learner.
-Thinks primarily in pictures not in
+Thinks primarily in pictures not in sound

-Difficulty putting thoughts into words verbally or in
+Difficulty putting thoughts into words verbally or in writing

 Mispronounces or transposes words

-verbal explanations
+Confused by verbal explanations

 Clumsy